tarunsachdeva/blog/_posts/2019-04-18-guacamole.markdown

 draft: false
 ---

 Some days (like today) I don't feel like writing.
-Lack of sleep compounds quickly, and I'm ready to call it.
-I'm just going to share my guacamole recipe - something I've been perfecting over the last _decade_.
+Lack of sleep compounds quickly, and I'm ready to call it a day.

+So I'm just going to share my guacamole recipe - something I've been perfecting over the last _decade_.

 You can make a decent guacamole just by cutting all the veggies and mashing it all together.
-The key here is order of operations - it's the difference between good and fucking amazing.
+The key here is order of operations - it's the difference between good and great.
 I've won a few backyard cooking contests purely with this side.

 Summer's almost here, so enjoy.